Between Chapman Street and Commercial Road

 allegations that it was aggessively Islamic and hostile to Judaism and

 Christianity: a difficult time for the school!
 We welcome classes who visit the church for curriculum activities.
-Pace Place remains, but there is now nothing left of Mary Street and Ann Street which ran between Upper and Lower Chapman Streets (and Little Ann Street the other side of Lower Chapman Street), nor of Duke Street at their eastern end, nor of the various local courts and alleys, including Albion Place and Friendly Place (north and south respectively off Chapel/Tait Street) and Victoria Place.
+Pace Place remains, but there is now nothing left of Ann Street and Mary Street which ran between Upper and Lower Chapman Streets, nor of the various local courts and alleys, including Albion Place and Victoria Place.

 South of the viaduct